 A Real Estate Investment Trust (REIT) is a realty investment without getting ownership of the property.
 In comparison to direct real estate investment, here one can start investing with a low amount and can buy or sell at any time as liquidity is high in comparison to direct real estate investment.
 In REITs, an investor has an opportunity to invest in direct equity or non-equity REITs.
 Most REITs are equity (direct) REITs, which own and manage income-producing real estate whereas mortgage (non-equity) REITs lend money to real estate owners and operators either directly through mortgages and loans, or indirectly through the acquisition of mortgage-backed securities.
-However, if we go by the income tax norms, an investor investing in REITs for the long term would be able to get an indexation benefit, which is not available in direct real estate investment.
+However, if we go by the income tax norms, an investor investing in REITs for the long-term, would be able to get indexation benefit, which is not available in direct real estate investment.

 The benefits of a REIT investment include liquidity, diversification, and passive income in the form of high dividends.
 The potential downsides of a REIT investment include taxes, fees, and market volatility due to interest rate movements or trends in the real estate market.

 This investment forte is extremely lucrative.
 However, it is quite dormant in India.
 Property flipping is a western concept where an investor buys an asset and sells it in a short span of time for a profit.
 This, however, can be risky as there is no guarantee the price of the asset will increase during the short span of time.